GhanaNLP/ghananouns/README.md

 2. **Locate the Scripts:** Navigate to the `translation_scripts/` folder in this repository.
 3. **Run the Translation Script:**
    - Choose the incomplete language you wish to work on.
-   - Execute the translation script provided in the folder (ensure you have the necessary environment variables/API keys set up as described in the script's documentation).
+   - Execute the translation script provided in the folder for the language you want to create a translation for (ensure you have the Google Gemini API Access).
-4. **Verify the Output:** Once the script finishes, review the generated file for any obvious formatting issues.
 5. **Submit Your Contribution:**
-   - Create a new branch for your language.
-   - Add the completed translation file to the appropriate directory.
+   - Add the completed translation file to the data directory.
    - Open a **Pull Request** (PR) to merge your changes into the main repository.

-By contributing, you are helping to build a vital resource for Ghanaian Machine Translation and language technology.

 ## Contributors